mandira1502/Olympics-Data-Analysis/README.md

 # Olympics-Data-Analysis
 Using Streamlit, have built an Olympics Data Analysis Web Application.
-For development, I will be using Python and Pandas.
-For plotting, I will be using Seaborn and Plotly libraries.
+For development,used Python and Pandas.
+For plotting, I have used Seaborn and Plotly libraries.